alexspark86/fixer/README.md

 | [offset] | `Number`<br/>`Function`<br/> | `window.pageYOffset` | Offset value relative to the document for which to calculate the height of the fixed elements |

 #### Examples of getting height
-Get height of all fixed elements:
+Get height of fixed elements:
 ```js
 const heightOfElementsFixedOnTop = fixer.getHeight();
 const heightOfElementFixedOnBottom = fixer.getHeight('bottom');
 ```

-Predict height of fixed element before scroll to the `#some-block`:
+Predicting the height of the elements which will be sticky after scrolling to the `# some-block`:
 ```js
 const predictedHeightOfFixedElements = fixer.getHeight(function() {
   const myBlock = document.querySelector('#some-block');